 What data and information do you hold on me?
 Your name, address, telephone numbers, and email address.

 What do you use my data for?
-We use it to publicise our KRCS training events to Counsellors & Supervisors and in accordance with our professional body (NCS) Accredited Course requirements.
+We use it to publicise our KRCS training events to Counsellors & Supervisors and in accordance with our professional body (NCIP) Accredited Course requirements.
 We also need it to maintain our accounts and Client Records.

 Where do you store my personal data?
 Electronic information stored by KRCS is encrypted.
 Access to our computers and cloud services is also password protected.
 All systems use firewalls and security procedures which are regularly reviewed.
 We also maintain manual files in a metal locked filing cabinet and all sensitive information is coded.